 MFA at the ASF

-- The committer should use an existing feature at id.apache.org to upload their GPG public key.
+• Using an existing feature at id.apache.org to upload their GPG public key.
+This gives the committer an additional factor Infra can rely on during account recovery.

-- The committer should link their ASF and GitHub accounts via Boxer.
-This establishes a verifiable relationship between the ASF account and the GitHub account which Infra can use to validate an account if MFA tokens are lost.
+• Linking their ASF and GitHub accounts via Boxer.
+This establishes a verifiable relationship between the two accounts.

-- If a committer attempts to access an ASF (not GitHub) feature or service protected by MFA prior to establishing their MFA factors, Keycloak walks the committer through the process of setting up those factors.
+If a committer attempts to access an ASF (not GitHub) feature or service protected by MFA before enrolling, they will be walked through the enrollment process at that time.